A bit about The Forest Approach

 Our Forest School Leaders relish in good ‘old fashioned’ outdoor fun and games while introducing new skills such as fire lighting, outdoor cooking, tool use and nature crafts.

-Take a look at our workshops.
+Please take a look at our workshops.
 We would love to meet you!

 What to expect from us